Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 For the bodies?

-Oh, for the patron.
+Oh, for the Patreon.

-Oh, that makes way more sense.
+Oh, that makes a way more sense.

 Next up, I would love to thank from Chinchilla in Queensland.

-That's how you have to say it.
+It's how you have to say it.

 Fuck me dead.